syncfusion-content/javascript-docs/js/DropDownList/Template-Support.md

 # Template Support

 **Dropdown** widget provides the template support for the **Dropdownlist**, when binding the data’s for the dropdown.
-For this behaviour you need to set the common syntax /element in template property.
+For this behavior you need to set the common syntax /element in template property.
 You can add any Html mark-up element inside of dropdown list using this property.

-The following steps explains you the behaviour of template support with **Dropdownlist**
+The following steps explains you the behavior of template support with **Dropdownlist**

  In an **HTML** page, add a **&lt;input&gt;** element to configure **Dropdownlist** widget